Tenancy Fees & Deposits

 If you’ve taken a security deposit for a new tenancy, you must protect it in a government-approved deposit protection scheme within 30 days of receiving it, or you could face a fine of up to three times the deposit amount.

-The Deposit Protection Service (DPS) is one such scheme which keeps deposit money safe for letting agents, landlords and tenants.
+The Deposit Protection Service (DPS) is the original Government authorised Custodial deposit protection provider.
+The DPS is one such scheme which keeps deposit money safe for letting agents, landlords and tenants.
 Their free Custodial scheme is fast and efficient, and they also provide a competitively-priced Insured scheme.
-They have over ten years’ experience of protecting tenancy deposits and are authorised by the Ministry of Housing, Communities and Local Government to provide tenancy deposit protection in England and Wales.
+They have over 14 years’ experience of protecting tenancy deposits and are authorised by the Ministry of Housing, Communities and Local Government to provide tenancy deposit protection in England and Wales.

 The Deposit Protection Service (DPS) is a trading name of Computershare Investment Services plc, which, like Zephyr Homeloans is part of the Computershare group - a global leader in financial services administration, which works with the world's leading organisations to provide a wide range of financial and governance solutions, including mortgage origination, credit management and customer services.